 There's no set path into freelancing, but to succeed in any form of self-employment you'll need the motivation, enthusiasm and passion for your work to secure clients and build your career from the ground.

-Do your research - Before you give up the office job, you should find out what you're getting yourself into.
+Before you give up the office job, find out what you're getting yourself into.
 Talk to other freelancers in the industry you'd like to enter to learn from their experiences.

 How much can I charge?

 You'll be able to set your own rates for the work you complete.
 You may charge by the hour, day or project, depending on the nature of your work and which payment method is most cost efficient.

 'Setting a contract or freelance rate is a careful balancing act,' says Dave.
 'You want to establish a competitive rate that rewards you for your efforts without pricing yourself out of the market.'